At Henry Street Law we have over 25 years experience practising in conveyancing and property law.

 - what’s included or specifically excluded from the sale;

 - There is a set length of time between the contract becoming binding and the contract being settled or completed.
-In this time the purchaser of the property has a lot to do including conducting various checks on the property, paying stamp duty, organising insurance and getting any loan arrangements in order, and the seller of the property should be making arrangements with their bank to have any mortgage discharged as well as making plans to move.
+In this time the purchaser of the property has a lot to do including conducting various searches of the property, paying stamp duty, organising insurance and getting any loan arrangements in order, and the seller of the property should be making arrangements with their bank to have any mortgage discharged as well as making plans to move.

 - Before settlement, adjustments to the purchase price are agreed upon between the parties to cover council and water rates as well as other costs which may be allowed for in the contract.